 As a student at the University of St Andrews, you will be expected to pay fees every year that you are in attendance.
 Fees may increase annually during the course of your study.
 The amount you will have to pay depends upon the degree you are studying for and your fee status.

 Your fee status will determine the level of tuition fees you will have to pay.
-You should query your fee status with us if you are unsure which fee category will apply to you.
+You should query your fee status if you are unsure which fee category will apply to you.

 If you wish to query your fee status, you must do this prior to receiving a decision on your application.
 Acceptance of an offer constitutes acceptance of the conditions outlined in the offer, including fee status.